Top 35 Android Interview Questions and Answers

 Q #11) Explain briefly – what is meant by Activities?

-Answer: Activities are the part of the mobile app which the user can see and interact with.
+Answer: Activities are the part of the mobile app that the user can see and interact with.

-For Example, if you open an SMS app which has multiple activities like create new SMS, add a contact from the address book, write the content in the SMS body, send SMS to the selected contact, etc.
+For example, if you open an SMS app that has multiple activities like creating a new SMS, adding a contact from the address book, writing the content in the SMS body, sending an SMS to the selected contact, etc.

 • Keeps track of what a user is currently looking for in an app.